Chamber Music Coaching

 One Week of Exciting Chamber Music

-Chamber music is small ensembles performing with one person to a part and without a conductor.
-It is some of the most fun yet challenging, rewarding, and memorable musical experiences a musician will have.
+Chamber music involves small groups of musicians, each person playing a unique part, performing without a conductor.
+It is some of the most fun that a musician will have; it is challenging, rewarding, and a memorable musical experience.
 Chamber music study develops leadership and interpersonal skills, critical thinking, and challenges students to incorporate soloistic playing in an ensemble setting.
 If you wish to pursue a career in music, chamber music is an essential component of a complete musical education.
 For all students, chamber music opens up new possibilities for advancement and enjoyment.

-It is great fun to play chamber music because each player is an individual.
-It is like having a conversation in music.
-There is no conductor, so each musician has to listen carefully to the others and learn to play together as a small team.
-You can also hear your own playing better than you can in an orchestra.
-Some living composers have written a lot of music for young players who are not very advanced.
-Some of Mozart’s earlier string quartets are not too difficult and make an excellent introduction to chamber music playing.
+Chamber music is fun to play because each player is an individual.
+It’s like having a conversation in music!
+There’s no conductor, so each musician has to listen carefully to the others and learn to play together as a small team.
+In chamber music, you’re able to hear your own playing better than you can in an orchestra.
+Some composers alive today have written a lot of music for amateur young players.
+Additionally, some of Mozart’s earlier string quartets make an excellent introduction to chamber music playing.

-Upon confirmation of placement, participants will receive information on how to download the music they will need to prepare.
-Each participant will be expected to prepare, to the best of their ability, their part before they arrive for the first session.
-We encourage each participant to get help from their local private teacher or arrange lessons with a teacher.
+Once ensemble placements are finalized, participants will receive information on how to download the music they need to prepare.
+Each participant will be expected to prepare their part to the best of their ability before they arrive for the first session.
+We encourage each participant to get help from their private teacher or arrange lessons with a local teacher.

-Each participant will be placed in a small ensemble of 2 to 5 players, and have in-depth coachings with the Stein brothers.
-Each ensemble will have two performance opportunities, one in a masterclass and a final performance.
+Each participant will be placed in a small ensemble of 2 to 6 players and will have in-depth coaching from the Stein brothers.
+Each ensemble will have two performance opportunities: one masterclass performance and a final performance.

-Participants can choose to have one or more private lessons with one of the Stein brothers as time will allow.
+Participants can choose to have one or more private lessons with one of the Stein brothers after regular camp hours.

 Scholarships are still available.
 Go here for more information.